banzaicloud/koperator-docs/docs/rackawareness/index.md

 ## Under the hood

 As mentioned earlier, `broker.rack` is a read-only broker config, so is set whenever the broker starts or restarts.
-The Banzai Cloud [{{< kafka-operator >}}](https://github.com/banzaicloud/koperator) holds all its configs within a ConfigMap in each broker.
+The [{{< kafka-operator >}}](https://github.com/banzaicloud/koperator) holds all its configs within a ConfigMap in each broker.
 Getting label values from nodes and using them to generate a ConfigMap is relatively easy, but to determine where the exact broker/pod is scheduled, the operator has to wait until the pod is *actually* scheduled to a node.
 Luckily, Kubernetes schedules pods even when a given ConfigMap is unavailable.
 However, the corresponding pod will remain in a pending state as long as the ConfigMap is not available to mount.
 The operator makes use of this pending state to gather all the necessary node labels and initialize a ConfigMap with the fetched data.
 To take advantage of this, we introduced a status field called `RackAwarenessState` in our CRD.
 The operator populates this status field with two values, `WaitingForRackAwareness` and `Configured`.

 ![Rack Awareness](/img/blog/kafka-rack-awareness/kafkarack.gif)